What Is an Operational Definition? Definition and 4 Examples

 The Operational Definitions Examples

-Defining Behavior of the Paper Cleaning Child
+Defining the Behavior of the Child Cleaning Up Paper

 - Remove all paper scraps from the floor.